-Course: IBP105A/IBP105B/IBP205A/IBP205B IB Social & Cultural Anthropology HL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: "C" or better in previous ye ear related social studies subject and/or IB teacher app roval HL students will follow the SL curriculum along with another area of inquiry; classifying the world.
+Course: IBP105A/IBP105B/IBP205A/IBP205B IB Social & Cultural Anthropology HL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: "C" or better in previous year related social studies subject and/or IB teacher approval HL students will follow the SL curriculum along with another area of inquiry; classifying the world.
 HL students will be able to partake in their own fieldwork study for the internal assessment.
-This course carries a weighted grade.
+This course carries a weight ed grade.

-Course: IBP118A/I BP118B IB Computer Science SL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: Con nputer Apps I or instru ıctor approval This course is highl y recommended for st tudents interested in careers in science, technology, engineering, and m nedicine.
-Computer sci ientists develop apps for Xbox, iPhone, Android, WiiU, Windows, OSX, Lir nux, and PlayStation o perating systems.
-While the SL course does not assume that students have any previous experience in coding/programing, it is recommended that the student have general computing experience in basic Microsoft Office applications.
-The Internal Assessment project will have students design and develop a practical software application for a teacher, parent, friend, or business.
-Candidates will learn programming skills as a critical element of developing higher-level skills applicable to virtually all fields of study such as art, music, science, engineering, education, and entertainment.
-This course carries a weighted grade.
+Course: IBP118A/IBP118B IB Computer Science SL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: Con nputer Apps I or instru ictor approval engineering, and m Windows, OSX, Lir assume that stude that the student ha nedicine.
+Computer sci nux, and PlayStation o nts have any previous ave general computing ientists develop apps for Xbox, iPhone, Android, WiiU, perating systems.
+While the SL course does not experience in coding/programing, it is recommended gexperience in basic Microsoft Office applications.
+The idents design and develop a practical software application for a te as a critical elemen acher, parent, friend, ont of developing higher or business.
+Candidates will learn programming skills r-level skills applicable to virtually all fields of study education, and entertainment.
+This course carries a

-Course: IBP120A/I BP120B IB Visual Arts SL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: Intr o. to 2D Art/3D Studio o Art or Digital Media depending on course selection Through the IB Vis ual Arts SL course, we offer students the opportunity to develop and extend their awareness of art as a form of comm unication and expressing ideas with confidence and competence.
-Stude ents will see visual arts s as a dynamic and constantly changing experience.
+Course: IBP120A/IBP120B IB Visual Arts SL Grade: 11-12 2 Year Program Course offered at: CDO Prerequisites: Int ro. to 2D Art/3D Studio o Art or Digital Media depending on course selection Through the IB Vis sual Arts SL course, we offer students the opportunity to develop and extend their awareness of fart as a form of comm nunication and expressing ideas with confidence and competence.
+Stud lents will see visual arts s as a dynamic and constantly changing experience.
 The arts allow us to connect our imagination with the history of human experience - the study of art helps us to learn and appreciate cultural complexities.
 IB Visual Arts SL will encourage students to explore personal artistic intention.
-Students will study art from a diverse range of n with exposure to various values, philosophies, art historical styles or movements, and expressive intents.
-The course will encourage creativity and , , will balance academic rigor and exploration with related studio work, gallery talks, and museum visits.
+Students will study art from a diverse range of cultures and time periods, providing them with exposure to various values, philosophies, art historical styles or movements, and expr essive intents.
+The course will encourage creativity and visits.
 Assessments include a comparative study, process portfolio, and exhibition of 4-7 artworks.
-This cou rse carries a weighted d grade.
+This course carries a weighted grade.